lehtoneo/team-app/docs/usage_instructions.md

 There are some other features in the application, such as event editing and deleting, but I will not go through them in detail, as they are quite self explanatory.

-Upcoming events can be viewed from the app's main page.
+Upcoming events can be viewed from /my-events page.